 The bucket hits the lip of the lid and tips into the mixer.
 The electric hoist is 110 volts so its run through an inverter connected to a deep cycle battery.

-The empty bucket returning to the ground as the lead is extended in preperation for connecting to another filled bucket of adobe soil.
+The empty bucket returning to the ground as the cable is extended in preperation for connecting to another filled bucket of adobe soil.

 Here’s a section of wall with a pilaster/buttress at the far right.
 Damp ‘stucco’ blends in seamlessly with the edges of dry stucco.
 Damp section lower left.